 52 Pages Posted: 16 Aug 2021 Last revised: 26 Jul 2022

-Does partisan perception shape the flow of international capital?
-We provide evidence from two settings, syndicated corporate loans and equity mutual funds, to show that ideological alignment with foreign governments affects the cross-border capital allocation by U.S. institutional investors.
-Moreover, we find that ideological alignment with foreign countries also affects investments of non-U.S. investors and can explain patterns in bilateral FDI flows.
-Our empirical strategy ensures that direct economic effects of foreign elections or bilateral ties between countries are not driving the result.
-Combined, our findings imply that partisan perception is a global phenomenon and its economic effects transcend national borders.
+Does investors' political ideology shape international capital allocation?
+We provide evidence from two settings---syndicated corporate loans and equity mutual funds---to show ideological alignment with foreign governments affects the cross-border capital allocation by U.S. institutional investors.
+Ideological alignment on both economic and social issues plays a role.
+Our empirical strategy ensures direct economic effects of foreign elections or government ties between countries are not driving the result.
+Ideological distance between countries also explains variation in bilateral investment.
+Combined, our findings imply ideological alignment is an important, omitted factor in models of international capital allocation.

-Keywords: capital flows, syndicated loans, mutual funds, partisanship, polarization, elections
+Keywords: capital flows, syndicated loans, mutual funds, political ideology, elections

 JEL Classification: G21, G23, G41